Hands up if you’ve ever fallen into the trap of waiting to enjoy life?

 While expecting a baby might be a new feeling for me, this feeling of impatience and waiting isn’t.
 I’ve been there before: waiting to pay off debt, waiting to quit my job, waiting to move house—and waiting to simplify my life.

-From personal experience and many reader emails, I know it can be difficult to enjoy your life when you have a vision of simple living that’s still miles away from the reality of your day-to-day life.
+From personal experience and many reader emails, I know it can be difficult to enjoy your life when you have a vision of a minimalist lifestyle that’s still miles away from the reality of your day-to-day life.

 Maybe your home, schedule, and mind are all still more cluttered than you’d like?
 What then?